Corunna High School: Athletics

-Corunna High School has a rich history of dominating athletics in the Mid-Michigan area when they were a part of the MMB and MMC conferences.
+Corunna High School has a rich history of dominating athletics in the Mid-Michigan area, when they were a part of the MMB and MMC conferences.
 Since joining the Capital Area Activities Conference after the MMC was ceased to exist, Corunna has been part of the white division.
-Corunna also has two state championships in track and field (1998 &1999).
-Corunna also has one in cross country (1997) and 2016 and basketball (1996).
+It has two state championships in track and field (1998 &1999), and also has one in cross country (1997) and 2016 and basketball (1996).
 For the 2019-2020 school year, Corunna's athletic teams will compete in the Flint Metro League.

 Clubs

 The Science Club has annual trips to Canada.
 In every odd-numbered year, the trip is to Toronto, with a trip to Niagara Falls every even-numbered year.

 The Spanish Club goes to Spain every other year.

 The Corunna FFA chapter has almost 200 members from the Corunna school district and educates students on both agricultural and leadership skills.
 They also take part in many community enrichment events and have their students apply the skills they have learned in skills and leadership contests.

 The Quiz Bowl team also finished second in the State Tournament of 2006, with a loss to Williamston in the championship match.
 The Quiz Bowl team has recently been named 2007 State Champions for the Michigan State University's Quizbusters Challenge.

 The Corunna High School Odyssey of the Mind Team has won 4 World Championships: 1991, 2000, 2003, and 2004.
 At least one high school team has competed in World Finals every year since 1998-1999.

 The Corunna High School FIRST Robotics Competition team has made it to the Michigan State competition 3 times and the FIRST Championship twice, one of which they have made it into the Finals.
 They have many members and teach many skills including machining, programming, and CAD software.